About Swedish BankID

 - An employee calls their payroll department to check if their salary is correct.
 Then the payroll operator wants to verify the identity of the employee before they give any details about the salary.

 The phone call can be initiated either by your customer (user) or by your customer service operator.
-The call can be either live or via IVR (Interactive Voice Response).
+The call can be either live or with IVR (Interactive Voice Response).

-The phone flow consists of the following main steps:
+The authentication in a telephone call consists of the following main steps:

-- The Phone flow starts with the customer service operator entering the personal identification number of the customer:
+- The customer service operator enters the personal identification number of the customer:

 The above screen is only displayed for your customer service operator (usually on a desktop).
-The user will never see this screen.
+The user never sees this screen.

 - The operator chooses if the call was initiated by the User (customer) or the Operator (customer service).

-- Once the operator has selected Continue, the Swedish BankID app will appear on the user's mobile screen with a security check (yes/no) question.
+- Once the operator has selected Continue, the Swedish BankID app appears on the user's mobile screen with a security check (yes/no) question.

 - If the user selects Yes, they are presented with a screen where they can identify themselves with a security code or biometrics.
 If the user selects No, they get an option to cancel the identification.

-See Configuration for how to enable the Phone flow.
+See Configuration for how to enable the Phone feature.

 Headless authentication